"Let him who is without sin" (John 7: 1.) when added to "Judge not that you be not judged." (Matthew 7: 1.)

 Jesus is, as always, unequivocal in His warning when He tells us (Matthew 7: 2) "For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you."

-As always we can believe Him or not for that option is always left open for us.
+As always we can believe Him or not for those options are always left open for us.